ricardosalasGL/wfh-challenge/README.md

 #### Closures

-The service which retrieves the SVGs is defined inside a closure, only giving access to the function to retrive the images.
+The service which retrieves the SVGs is defined inside a closure, only giving access to the function to retrieve the images.